 NOTE: The SCEF uses local configuration to resolve the involved SGSN(s)/MME(s) if the location area is not received.

-After collecting responses from the SGSN(s)/MME(s), if the SCEF does not receive any successful response from the involved SGSN(s)/MME(s), the SCEF shall respond to the SCS/AS with a status code set to 500 Internal Server Error; otherwise the SCEF should send 200 OK status code to acknowledge the SCS/AS with one aggregated report in the requested area by including the total count of number of UEs in the "ueCount" attribute and the External Identifier(s) (if available) or the MSISDN(s) (if available) associated with External Group ID.
+After collecting responses from the SGSN(s)/MME(s), if the SCEF does not receive any successful response from the involved SGSN(s)/MME(s), the SCEF shall respond to the SCS/AS with a status code set to 500 Internal Server Error; otherwise the SCEF should send a response with 200 OK status code to acknowledge the SCS/AS with one aggregated report in the requested area by including the total count of the number of UEs in the "ueCount" attribute and the External Identifier(s) (if available) or the MSISDN(s) (if available) associated with the External Group ID.

 NOTE: It is possible that the number of UEs does not reflect the actual number of UEs in the designated area (e.g. some SGSN(s)/MME(s) do not respond successfully).
-The SCEF still provides the result to the SCS/AS if at least one SGSN/MME returns successful response.
+The SCEF still provides the result to the SCS/AS if at least one SGSN/MME returns a successful response.

 * * * Next changes * * * *